Charlie Taylor (mechanic): Biography

 He was born in a log cabin on May 24, 1868, in Cerro Gordo, Illinois, to William Stephen Taylor and Mary Jane Germain.
-Taylor worked as a binder at the Nebraska State Journal at age 12.
-He became a tool maker.
+Taylor worked as a binder at the Nebraska State Journal at age 12, later becoming a tool maker.
 At 24, he met and married Henrietta Webbert, who was from Dayton, Ohio.
 They had a child and moved to Dayton, where prospects were better.
 Stoddard Manufacturing Co. hired him to make farm machinery and bicycles.
 But when the Wright brothers began renting from his wife's uncle a building for their bicycle shop, he went to work for them.
 Initially, Taylor was hired to fix bicycles, but increasingly took over running of the bicycle business as the Wright brothers spent more time on their aeronautical pursuits.
 By 1902, they trusted him enough to run the shop in their absence while they went to Kitty Hawk, North Carolina, to fly gliders.

 When it became clear that an off-the-shelf engine with the required power-to-weight ratio was not available in the U.S. for their first engine-driven Flyer, the Wrights turned to Taylor for the job.
 He designed and built the aluminum-copper, water-cooled, four-cylinder aircraft engine in only six weeks, based partly on rough sketches provided by the Wrights.
 The cast aluminum block and crankcase weighed 152 lb and were produced at either Miami Brass Foundry or the Buckeye Iron and Brass Works, near Dayton, Ohio.
 The Wrights needed an engine with at least 8 hp.
 The engine that Taylor built produced 12 hp.